 Please note: if you have any outstanding debts to the University (including Fall or Spring fees, printing fees, Course Material Fees, library fines, emergency loans, etc.), any program-related refunds will be applied first to overdue fees.
 Any remaining amount will be refunded.

 We understand that situations occur that may prevent you from attending or completing your Summer Abroad program or Summer Sessions courses.
-If you need to drop or withdraw from your program after the April 3, 2017 deadline, there are procedures in place for requesting an appeal to the refund policy.
+If you need to drop or withdraw from your program after April 6, 2018, request a refund, or have another request, there are procedures in place for requesting an appeal.

 Please note that:

-All refund appeals require a signed letter of explanation, supporting documentation and a completed PDF version of the online Program Enrollment Change Form (this form is not required if you have already dropped a course or withdrew from a program before submitting the refund appeal).
+All appeals require a signed letter of explanation, supporting documentation and a completed PDF version of the online Program Enrollment Change Form (this form is only required if you are requesting to withdraw from the program or make changes to your program courses).
 You should state, as concisely and clearly as possible, the reason for this appeal.
 The appeal letter is limited to one page, and it must be written and signed by the student.
 The letter should also include your current email and postal address so that we can notify you of the decision on the appeal.
 All appeals will be carefully reviewed and considered by Berkeley Study Abroad staff.

 NOTE: THE APPEAL DECISION IS FINAL.
-Therefore, it is essential to disclose all information, reasons for appeal, and all supporting documentation regarding your case in the initial appeal letter.
-Subsequent appeal letters providing new information, different reasons for appeal, or new supporting documentation are not eligible for review.
+It is essential to disclose all information, reasons for the appeal, and all supporting documentation regarding your case in the initial appeal letter.
+Subsequent appeal letters providing new information, different reasons for the appeal, or new supporting documentation are not eligible for review.